2025 F1 Sim Racing World Championship: Format

-The drivers raced in a series of 3 LAN events that are broadcast live.
-Same as F1, drivers must make one pit stop if the weather is dry, and are not obligated to do so if it's wet.
+The drivers raced in a series of 3 LAN events that were broadcast live.
+Like the actual Formula One regulations, drivers must make one pit stop if the weather is dry, and are not obligated to do so if it is wet.
 They earn points for themselves and their teams.
 These points determined the F1 Sim Racing World Championship Teams’ and Drivers’ World Champions, with a total $750,000 prize fund.

-Prize Pool
+Prize pool

 A prize fund of $750,000 was awarded to the teams and drivers at the end of the season.

 Constructors' Championship

 $650,000 of the total $750,000 is awarded to the teams.